Parliamentary.ai

 Groups Affected

-- Government Departments and Agencies: The bill directly impacts all government departments and their associated bodies, dictating their spending limits and resource allocation for the 2020-21 financial year.
+• Government Departments and Public Bodies: The bill directly impacts all UK government departments and numerous public bodies, allocating resources and authorizing their spending for the specified year.

 Powered by nyModel